prestidigitator/minetest-lib-ModLib/README.md

    -- Add to the library path:
    ModLib.addDir(MOD_PATH.."/lib")

    -- Load the dependent library.
-Note that this MyLib 2.3 OR LATER.
-If the -- exact version were required, or if a range of versions were acceptable, -- then a second (maximum) version number would be added to the call. local MyLib = ModLib.load("MyLib", "2.3")
+Note that this requires MyLib 2.3 OR LATER.
+   -- If the exact version were required, or if a range of versions were -- acceptable, then a second (maximum) version number would be added to the -- call. local MyLib = ModLib.load("MyLib", "2.3")

 Note carefully the use of local variable rather than globals.
 This MUST always be how a mod or library loads another library, in order to allow multiple versions to coexist.
-Note, however, that you may add the module API as a field of the module's own API in order to use it from other files or even other mods (see the note above about libraries included by dependent mods).
+Note, however, that you may add the library's API as a field of the mod's own API in order to use it from other files or even other mods (see the note above about libraries included by dependent mods).
 So my_mod could then do this:

    my_mod.MyLib = MyLib